puppetlabs/puppetlabs-postgresql/README.md

 Specifies a hash of environment variables used when connecting to a remote server.

-Default value: Connects to the local Postgres instance.
+Default value: local PostgreSQL instance.

 ##### `dbname`